Tim-Abwao/jokes-and-trivia-chatbot/README.md

 A simple chatbot that's fun to talk to.
 Powered by [Rasa](https://rasa.com).

-Number and history facts courtesy of [Numbers API](http://numbersapi.com).
+> Number and history facts courtesy of [Numbers API](http://numbersapi.com).

-Jokes courtesy of the [Official Jokes API](https://official-joke-api.appspot.com/random_joke).
+> Jokes courtesy of the [Official Jokes API](https://official-joke-api.appspot.com/random_joke).

 ## Prerequisites

 - Familiarity with **Rasa**.
 Please check out [rasa basics](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/), if you haven't yet.
 - An internet connection to fetch content from the joke and fact APIs.

-The **rasa** folder has the files needed to modify, re-train and run the chatbot.
+The **rasa** folder has the files needed to modify, train and run the chatbot.

 ## Getting Started